Why Traveling in Korea Feels Easier Than Expected (Mental Load Explained)

 Instead, your energy goes toward walking, observing, thinking, and resting.

-A foreign solo traveler walking calmly through a Korean city street, feeling safe and mentally relaxed
+A solo traveler walking calmly through a Korean city street, illustrating low travel stress in Korea

 Who Benefits Most From Korea’s Low Mental Load